Causes of rain. Why is it raining? Why is it raining

 What did the ancient Slavs say about rain?

-Modern rain science
+Modern science of rain

 • ocean;